-This research project maps photos and locations of graffiti and urban art in the GCR using a web-base mobile application developed for this purpose.
-Initially this application will be populated with existing archive material of urban art in certain areas with the aim of creating create a record and tool for use by residents of and visitors to the city-region.
+This research project maps photos and locations of graffiti and urban art in the GCR using a web-based application developed for this purpose.
+Initially this application will be populated by commissioning urban artists to record urban art in certain areas with the aim of creating a record and tool for use by residents of and visitors to the city-region.
 The app will be a model for participatory GIS applications and will also form an archive of graffiti as it changes over time.
-To develop the technology, GCRO is collaborating with Open Data Durban who will run a parallel project in Durban.
+To develop the technology, GCRO is collaborating with Open Cities Lab (formerly Open Data Durban) who will run a parallel project in Durban.

-Preliminary research for the graffiti application is to be published as a GCRO occasional paper that will explore the various facets of graffiti and urban art including the historical dimension of protest art in the GCR; the way that urban art is being used to create neighbourhood identities in very different contexts; how ‘legitimate’ urban art spaces are being managed; and ultimately an understanding of the conversations being conducted through urban art in the GCR.
-The occasional paper explores these facets through the case study of Maboneng, a redeveloped precinct in Johannesburg’s inner city, with extensive graffiti and urban art.
+Preliminary research for the graffiti application was published as a GCRO occasional paper in March 2019.
+The paper explores the various facets of graffiti and urban art including the historical dimension of protest art in the GCR; the way that urban art is being used to create neighbourhood identities in very different contexts; how ‘legitimate’ urban art spaces are being managed; and ultimately an understanding of the conversations being conducted through urban art in the GCR.
+The occasional paper, Where do we draw the line?
+Graffiti in Maboneng, Johannesburg, explores these facets through the case study of Maboneng, a redeveloped precinct in Johannesburg’s inner city, with extensive graffiti and urban art.

 GCRO Occasional paper